The $1,500 Portland Home Sharing Grant, Explained

 Support that doesn't disappear at move-in.
 Peer support and a team you can actually reach when questions come up.
 Most hosting problems are communication problems, and you won't handle them alone.

-The grant. $1,000 for qualified hosts, on top of the rent you set.
+The grant. $1,500 for your first room and $750 for each additional room, on top of the rent you set.

 Who makes a good host